Updated: December 9, 2022

 - List all open positions clearly.
 Add descriptions if you want to get more detailed (you can also save that for the listings mentioned in the next section).

-- Spruce up your contact pages with photos of a good work environment and happy employees.
+- Spruce up your contact pages with photos of a good work environment and happy retail employees.
 Highlight the day-to-day at your retail store.

 - Stay away from potentially intimidating corporate lingo and obscure acronyms.